MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/personalize-deal-manager.md

 ## Personalize the grid

 Personalize the grid to include columns that you want to see and update quickly.
 You can,
-- Add or remove columns from the grid.
+- Add or remove columns from the grid
-- Show or hide columns.
+- Show or hide columns
-- Drag-and-drop columns to rearrange them in the grid.
+- Drag-and-drop columns to rearrange them in the grid
 - Resize, sort, and group records by columns.

 **To personalize the grid**

 1. In the deal manager workspace, scroll down to the grid.
 1. Select **Edit columns** to add, remove, hide, show, and rearrange columns.
-Alternatively, you can select the column drop-down and select **Insert basic column** to add a column to left or right of the selected column.
-    1. To add a basic or a smart column, select **Add column** in the **Edit columns** panel.
+    1. To add a column, select **Add column** in the **Edit columns** panel and select the column type as one of the following:
         - **Basic column**
           Lets you select a column from the opportunity or related entities such as account, contact, price list, and so on.
         - **Smart column**